michaelalex94536/PyTorchProjects/ODE/ReadMe.md

-Solves for the current in a series RLC circuit
+Jupyter notebook that solves for the current in a series RLC circuit.
+The capacitor is charged, a switch closes at t = 0 and we calculate the current flow in the circuit as the capacitor discharges.
+The user can elect to solve for the under-, critically-, and over-damped cases, depending on the value of R selected.